General information about the Privacy Act and the APPs can also be found on the Office of the Australian Information Commissioner's website.

 We are committed to protecting your privacy.
 We have obligations under the Privacy Act 1988 that govern how we collect, use, disclose; and hold personal and sensitive information, and how individuals can access and correct their personal information.

 We will collect any personal information and/or sensitive information that is included in your submission.
 By including personal information and/or sensitive information in your submission, you consent to us collecting, using and disclosing that information in accordance with this notice.
+If you provide somebody else's personal information, we may contact them to provide them with a privacy notice.

 We reserve the right not to publish any submission, or any part of a submission, which, in our view, breaches applicable laws, promotes a product or a service, contains offensive language, or does not substantively comment on matters within the scope of review.
 Our publication of a submission is not an indication of the Commonwealth's endorsement of any views or comments contained in that submission.